 - Assisting in bank fraud.
 Banks and credit bureaus go to great lengths to ensure that credit scores reflect the user’s earned credit.
 Buying tradelines can be seen as a type of bank fraud or deception.

 - Data breaches.
 Selling tradelines can increase your risk of data exposure or identity theft.

 - Accounts shut down.
-If a bank sees that you have added too many authorized users — usually more than four to six — they may flag your account or shut it down.
+If a credit card issuer sees that you have added a large number of authorized users — usually more than four to six — they may flag your account or shut it down.
 You risk a lowered credit score, especially if that was your oldest or largest line of credit.

 💡 Look into other, safer ways of making extra money.

 If you do decide to sell tradelines, you can protect your identity and prevent unauthorized transactions by requesting that the new card for the new authorized user be sent to your address.
 Set up two-step verification with your bank to prevent the new user from requesting a card directly with the bank.

 While this will prevent the tradeline buyer from making charges on your account it will not alleviate other risks.

 Does Selling Tradelines Affect Your Credit Score?

 Selling tradelines will not directly affect your credit score.
 The new authorized user will only benefit from your credit score, not harm it.
 However, if you have an account closed from selling too many tradelines, your credit score could be affected.